I’m passionate about language, so I set out on a quest to find the most beautiful words in the world.

 It was an arduous journey, but I’m pleased with the final result, and I hope that you’ll be too.
 The words you find below don’t all belong to the English language, far from it.

 It’s essential to learn from foreign cultures with words and concepts not translatable to your native tongue.
-These arcane pieces of lexicon will allow you to see the world differently, and change your mind about a thing or two.
+These arcane pieces of lexicon will allow you to see the world differently, kickstart your writing career, and change your mind in unforeseen ways.

 But the goal of creating this collection was not only to find rare specimens with deep meanings.
 Rather, it was to find the most mellifluous ones that satisfy the concept of phonaesthetics.